 Choosing the best cloth diapers for working moms is tricky business.
 You’ve got to consider ease of diapering for multiple care givers in many cases.
 “Will grandma be cool with this?
 Can daycare get the fit right?
 If my husband changes this diaper in the middle of the night, is he going to resent me FOREVER?”
 You’ve also got to be honest with yourself about how much attention you can give to cleaning and prepping cloth diapers after a long day of working outside the home.
+Those of you with fluff love and a full time job need not despair!
+Just choose the right diapers.

 I cloth diapered two babies while I was working full time.
 My kids went to several different daycare facilities over the years, and we never once got side-eye from their nursery teachers.
 In fact, most of the folks who took care of our babies found the diapers incredibly easy to use after a couple days of diaper changing.